-By way of example, I will discuss one lexical myth: the signpost which points us in the direction of precision.
+I have time to discuss only one lexical myth: this is the signpost which points us in the direction of precision.
 I think most of us would agree that it is highly desirable to use words precisely.
 However, it does not follow from this that there is no room for controlled or intentional imprecision in our use of the language.
-Indeed, any lexical analysis of spontaneous speech will bring to light a great deal of it-words and phrases which approximate, round off, exaggerate, generalize, qualify, and maintain vagueness or ambiguity-in a word, there will be many hedges.
-Here is an example, from one of our sitting-room tapes, in which someone is answering a question about why football is not so popular nowadays:
+Indeed, any lexical analysis of spontaneous speech will bring to light a great deal of it - words and phrases which appropriate, round off, exaggerate, generalise, qualify, and maintain vagueness or ambiguity - in a word, there will be many hedges.
+Here is an example, from one of our front-room tapes, in which someone is asked a question about why football is not so popular nowadays.
+(I emphasize the hedges.)

-I think it probably is the money, for what you get, you know.
-I was reading in the paper this morning, a chap, he's a director of a big company in Birmingham, who was the world's number one football fan, he used to spend about a thousand a year watching football, you know.
-He's watched football in every league ground in England, all ninety-two, and he's been to America, to watch West Bromwich playing in America, he's been to the last two or three World Cup tournaments, and he goes to all the matches away, you know, European Cup matches and everything that English teams are playing in, he's all over the world watching it, you see.
-This year, he's watched twenty-two games, which is about 50 per cent of his normal, and even he's getting browned off?
+I think it probably is the money, for what you get, you know .I was reading in the paper this morning, a chap, he's a director of a big company in Birmingham, who was the world's number one football fan, he used to spend about a thousand a year watching football, you know.
+He's watched football in every league ground in England, all 92, and he's been to America, to watch West Bromwich playing in America, he's been to the last two or three world cup tournaments, and he goes to all the matches away, you know, European cup matches and everything that English teams are playing in, he's all over the world watching it, you see.
+This year, he's watched 22 games, which is about fifty per cent of his normal, and even he's getting browned off...

-There are sixteen clauses in this extract (excluding comment clauses), more or less, and five or six hedges-that's about one in three.
-Note how stylistically important they are: the background of informal approximation makes the speaker's point really stand out, when he wants to be precise, as in all ninety-two and twenty-two games.
-It is the balance between precision and imprecision which contributes to the success of his rhetoric, it seems-and perhaps to rhetoric everywhere.
+There are 16 clauses in that extract (excluding comment clauses), more or less, and five or six hedges - that's about one in three.
+Note how stylistically important they are: the background of informal approximation makes the speaker's point really stand out, when he wants to be precise, as in all 92, and 22 games.
+It is the balance between precision and imprecision which contributes to the success of his rhetoric, it seems - and perhaps to rhetoric everywhere.

 It is not surprising to find that imprecision is an important factor in promoting an informal speech style.
 When we are engaged in an informal social chat we are not usually trying to express ourselves succinctly or precisely.
 Where hedges become very interesting, and suggest a huge meadow of fresh research, is when they appear in contexts where a priori we would expect total precision, such as in scientific lectures.
 I choose this example because it has been well worked through in a paper by Betty Lou Dubois in Language and Society (1987).
-Her paper is called 'Imprecise numerical expressions in biochemical slide talks', and is glossed 'Something on the order of around forty to forty-four'.
+Her paper is called 'Imprecise numerical expressions in biomedical slide talks', and is glossed 'Something on the order of around four to forty-four'.
 She analysed a series of slide talks given at a professional biomedical conference (it might just as easily have been a meeting of linguists, judging by the examples), and classified the hedges.
-About was by far the commonest (e.g. about ten per cent of the animals developed the virus), and there were a large number of hedges which were used before and after statistics, such as almost ten per cent, close to ten per cent, of the order of ten per cent, something like ten per cent, and ten per cent plus, or minus, along with several multiple hedges, such as something of the order of ten per cent.
-My own data brought to light many more, such as roughly, in the region of, hard on, well nigh, within an ace of, and say (as in £10, say).
+About was by far the most commonest (about 10 percent of the animals developed the virus), and there were a large number of hedges which were used before and after statistics, such as almost 10%, close to 10%, of the order of 10% something like 10%, and 10% plus or minus, along with several multiple hedges, such as something of the order of 10%.
+My own data brought to light many more, such as roughly, in the region of, hard on, nigh, within an ace of, and say (as in £10,say)